zhengxingliu/react-admin/config_procedure.md

       * import action in component, call action on event
       * in reducer, import actiontypes and handle actions in switch case

+* persist login in local storage or session storage
+  * save authToken and userinfo
+* add permission levels that seperates base users and admins to view different pages (page authorization)